kyma-project/kyma/resources/function-controller/README.md

 ### Run the first function

 Currently, there is no UI support for the new Function Controller.
-To use it, follow [these](https://github.com/kyma-project/kyma/blob/master/components/function-controller/README.md#create-a-sample-hello-world-function) instructions.
+Follow [these](https://github.com/kyma-project/kyma/blob/master/components/function-controller/README.md#create-a-sample-hello-world-function) instructions to deploy function in `serverless-system
+` namespace determinate in the previous step.

 ### Override default autoscaler configuration